DSTN2000/PasMan/readme.md

-PasMan is a lightweight crossplatform password manager which utilizes a locally stored csv file to save and keep your data.
+PasMan is a lightweight crossplatform password manager built with Qt which utilizes a locally stored csv file to save and keep your data.
 Here are the core features:

 ### 🔑 Password Generation